-(b) Index to Exhibits
+Index to Exhibits

 Exhibit Number Description 2.1 Form of Separation and Distribution Agreement by and between Paramount Gold and Silver Corp. and the Registrant.
 1 2.2 Agreement and Plan of Merger among Coeur Mining, Inc., Hollywood Merger Sub, Inc., Paramount Gold and Silver Corp., and the Registrant, Dated as of December 16, 2014.
 1 2.3 Arrangement Agreement and Plan of Arrangement dated March 14, 2016, among Paramount Gold Nevada Corp. and Calico Resources Corp.
 (Incorporated herein by reference to Exhibit 2.1 to Current Report on Form 8-K of the Company filed on March 17, 2016) 3.1 Certificate of Amended and Restated Articles of Incorporation.
 2 3.2 Amended and Restated Bylaws.
-2 10.1 2015 Stock Incentive and Equity Compensation Plan.
-2 10.2 Form of Stock Subscription Agreement between Coeur Mining, Inc. and the Registrant.
-3 10.3 Employment Agreement dated October 26, 2015 between Company and Glen Van Treek (Incorporated herein by reference to Exhibit 10.1 to Current Report on Form 8-K of the Company filed on October 26, 2015) 10.4 Employment Agreement dated October 26, 2015 between Company and Carlo Buffone (Incorporated herein by reference to Exhibit 10.1 to Current Report on Form 8-K of the Company filed on October 26, 2015) 10.5 Amended Employment Agreement Glen Van Treek dated August 10, 2016 (Incorporated herein by reference to exhibit 10.1 to Current Report on Form 8-K of the Company filed on August 12, 2016) 10.6 Amended Employment Agreement Carlo Buffone dated August 10, 2016 (Incorporated herein by reference to exhibit 10.2 to Current Report on Form 8-K of the Company filed on August 12, 2016) 21.1 List of subsidiaries.
-23.1 Consent of MNP LLP, Independent Registered Public Accounting Firm 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+2 4.1 Form of Warrant (Incorporated herein by reference to Exhibit 4.1 to Current Report on Form 8-K of the Company filed on February 9, 2017) 10.1 2015 Stock Incentive and Equity Compensation Plan.
+2 10.2 2016 Stock Incentive and Equity Compensation Plan (Incorporated herein by reference to Exhibit 1 to Definitive Proxy Statement on Schedule 14A of the Company filed on October 28, 2016) 10.3 Form of Stock Subscription Agreement between Coeur Mining, Inc. and the Registrant.
+3 10.4 Employment Agreement dated October 26, 2015 between Company and Glen Van Treek (Incorporated herein by reference 40 = to Exhibit 10.1 to Current Report on Form 8-K of the Company filed on October 26, 2015) 10.5 Employment Agreement dated October 26, 2015 between Company and Carlo Buffone (Incorporated herein by reference to 10.6 Exhibit 10.1 to Current Report on Form 8-K of the Company filed on October 26, 2015) 10.6 Amended Employment Agreement Glen Van Treek dated August 10, 2016 (Incorporated herein by reference to exhibit 10.7 10.1 to Current Report on Form 8-K of the Company filed on August 12, 2016) Amended Employment Agreement Carlo Buffone dated August 10, 2016 (Incorporated herein by reference to exhibit 10.2 10.7 to Current Report on Form 8-K of the Company filed on August 12, 2016) 10.8 Form of Subscription Agreement (Incorporated herein by reference to Exhibit 10.1 to Current Report on Form 8-K of the 10.8 Company filed on February 9, 2017) 21.1 List of subsidiaries.
+23.1 Consent of MNP LLP, Independent Registered Public Accounting Firm 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act 51.1 of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2 Certification of Principal Financial Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document
+101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document 11 21

-^{} Filed herewith.
+Filed herewith.